 Before revealing much about the film The Tunnel, let me explain something that is a fact in general.

-Under every big city around the world there lies unknown tunnels created for different purposes like underground trains, tap water source, flood control etc. The movie is based on one of such tunnels in one of Australia’s largest cities Sydney.
+Under every big city around the world there lie unknown tunnels created for different purposes like underground trains, tap water sources, flood control, etc. The movie is based on one of such tunnels in one of Australia’s largest cities Sydney.

-In 2007 the New South Wales government suddenly scrapped a plan to utilise the water in the disused underground train tunnels beneath Sydney.
+In 2007 the New South Wales government suddenly scrapped a plan to utilize the water in the disused underground train tunnels beneath Sydney.

-In 2008, chasing rumours of a government coverup and urban legends surrounding the sudden backflip, investigative journalist Natasha Warner led a crew of four into the underground labyrinth.
+In 2008, chasing rumors of a government coverup and urban legends surrounding the sudden backflip, investigative journalist Natasha Warner led a crew of four into the underground labyrinth.

 This never before seen footage takes you deep inside the tunnels bringing the darkness to life and capturing the raw fear that threatens to tear the crew apart, leaving each one of them fighting for their lives.

-Directed by Australian film maker Carlo Ledesma, The Tunnel is a very good piece of work although not exceptional.
-The director very cleverly uses much of the first few minutes building the plot without going straight into creepiness of the tunnel.
+Directed by Australian filmmaker Carlo Ledesma, The Tunnel is a very good piece of work although not exceptional.
+The director very cleverly uses much of the first few minutes to build the plot without going straight into the creepiness of the tunnel.
 In addition, you actually don’t see the face of the assailant which keeps you guessing till the end and this somehow works here.

-Cast: Bel Delia, Andy Rodoreda, Steve Davis, Luke Arnold, Goran D. Kleut, James Caitlin, Russell Jeffrey
+Cast: Bel Delia, Andy Rodoreda, Steve Davis, Luke Arnold, Goran D. Kleut, James Caitlin and Russell Jeffrey.

 Cinematography: Shing Fung Cheung and Steve Davis